-Hi all, it’s time for my annual July 4th food safety briefing.
-If you hang around here, you know I do this every year.
+Hi all, it’s time for my annual July 4th food safety review.
+I do this every year.
 If you have paid attention, are a good little foodie, and follow all the food safety rules you can move along now.
 The rest of you need to read on to protect your friends and family.
 Please.

 I don’t just “play a doctor” on this website.
 I’m a board certified general pediatrician.
 I’m now retired after 38 years in practice.
-After almost every major holiday, I see several food poisonings in children.
+After almost every major holiday, I would see several food poisonings in children.
 All of which are preventable.
 Fortunately, most cases are mild and self-limiting (would go away by themselves).

 Since this is a cooking blog, I will concentrate on the food related safety tips here, but there are many other safety issues other than food needed to keep them all safe.
 See the Red Cross for a good summary.
 My list is just some basic reminders of food safety.
 For more food safety information, please check The FDA.

 - Cross-contamination: the most common cause of foodborne illnesses, so keep food preparation away from serving areas.